Player Profile: Arianna Izaguirre

 March 23, 2022

-A student-athlete who has been standing up on the diamond and sitting hitters down this season after two canceled two seasons, Sophomore pitcher Arianna Izaguirre has been pitching lights out for the San Diego Mesa softball team this year, while also facing the challenges of learning a new position, living on her own, and motivating her teammates into success.
+A student-athlete who has been standing up on the diamond and sitting hitters down this season after two canceled seasons, Sophomore pitcher Arianna Izaguirre has been pitching lights out for the San Diego Mesa softball team this year, while also facing the challenges of learning a new position, living on her own, and motivating her teammates into success.

 Izaguirre is one of three San Diego Mesa softball players who played on the team in 2019 and 2020 in which both of those seasons got canceled.
 Izaguirre said, “Some of us really want it because we had those two years taken away from us and some players may be on a cruise because they maybe do not understand what it is like to lose something you love.
 It is hard having some people looking ahead and some people relaxed, it’s a little bit difficult but we are seeing that they do want to be here, and they do love it.
 It is good to see everyone have that same love for the sport.”